Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Results

+The energy per site (Fig.~\ref{fig:3x3_comparison}b) shows similar trends.
+BP systematically overestimates the energy at all temperatures, while BPLMC matches the exact solution.
+The energy error in BP grows as temperature decreases because the Bethe approximation increasingly fails to capture the strong spin correlations that develop in the ordered phase.
 In the specific heat comparison, BP shows no sign of specific heat divergence (only a spurious broad peak at high $\beta$) instead of the correct peak near the finite-size critical point $\beta_c \approx 0.41$, because it ignores loop correlations that dominate the critical fluctuations (Fig.~\ref{fig:3x3_comparison}c).
 The vertical dotted orange line marks $\beta_c$, determined from the heat capacity peak, which is shifted from the thermodynamic limit value ($\beta_c \approx 0.44$) due to finite size effects.
 BPLMC (red with shaded error bands) accurately tracks the exact solution across all temperatures, correctly capturing both the peak position and magnitude.